fsharp/fslang-design/README.md

 When RFCs are implemented and a version of F# is revved, the RFCs which correspond to the F# version they were implemented in are archived under the appropriate folder.

+### Language Update Release Trains

+1. Delivery of language features is via RFCs plus implementations submitted to https://github.com/Microsoft/visualfsharp.

+2. We use incremental delivery of language features.

+3. What this means procedurally is that when we have 1-3 100% “ready, tested and completed” FSharp.Core and F# Language features that aren't "too minor" then we will bump the language version in the actively developed release train branch (e.g. `dev15.8`) and start to merge the features to both master and that release branch.

+3. Practically speaking, this means the features are "on the train" to ship in preview releases of various tooling about ~1-2 months after integration, and non-preview releases about 2-3 months later (depending on everything).

+4. The feature set will get integrated and shipped in Visual Studio, FCS packages, Mono and .NET SDK compilers in about the same timeframe.
+(Other editors can pick up an updated FCS pretty quickly)

+5. We may delay some features until a "major version release" (which may or may not corresponds to a new version of Visual Studio)

+### Roadmap and Areas of Priority Work

+Any or all of the [approved-in-principle](https://github.com/fsharp/fslang-suggestions/labels/approved-in-principle) items are eligible to catch a release train.
+That is as good as it gets for a "roadmap" for the language design.

+The BDFL (@dsyme) has put together a list of "proposed priority" approved language design items which he plans to focus on or which other people have taken past RFC stage.
+This is _not_ a roadmap, because other people will choose to prioritize other approved items (e.g. match! - which is not a priority item for me), and is also subject to change and edit..
+It is an informal list.
+You can find that list here: https://github.com/fsharp/fslang-suggestions/labels/proposed-priority